chanyounghan-hash/ChanyoungHan_web_technologies_hand_in_2/README.md

 Simple Flask Todo & Memo App

+Overview

+This project was created for Hand-in 2 of the Web Fundamentals Learning Unit.
+It was developed in accordance with the hand-in requirements.

 This is a simple web application built with Python (Flask) that allows users to write a Todo list and a memo, and store personal information.